Closing the Preparation Gap: How DataDriven Is Building Interview Readiness Infrastructure for Every Data Engineer

 Everyone outside those networks gets a generic list of “Top 50 SQL Questions” and a prayer.

 This is not a minor disadvantage.
-This is a structural asymmetry that determines who gets hired and who does not.
+It is a structural asymmetry that determines who gets hired and who does not.
 A candidate with three years of production pipeline experience, strong SQL fundamentals, and solid Python proficiency can still fail a technical screen because they never practiced under timed, evaluated conditions with realistic schemas and interview-caliber difficulty.

 The bottleneck is not talent.
 The bottleneck is preparation.
 And preparation, historically, has been distributed by proximity to incumbent networks, not by merit.